astrolabsoftware/fink/docs/tutorials/bogus_filtering.md

 fink start simulator
 ```

-You can check that the table has been updated with new alerts by using the HBase shell for example:
+You can check that the table has been updated with new alerts by using the Apache HBase shell for example:

 ```hbase
 # hbase shell